ISYS58603/MovieRatings-AZ/README.md

 ├── README.md                     # General overview and setup instructions for the project └── run.py                        # Entry point script to start the Flask application
 ```

+### Recommended Responsibilities for Each File:
+`models.py`: This is where you define your data models.
+Typically, these models represent tables in your database and contain methods related to the database schema, such as relationships and validation.
+The models are generally only responsible for mapping data and not directly interacting with the database.

+`services.py`: This file is responsible for the business logic and database access code.
+Any code that interacts with the database (like querying, inserting, updating, and deleting records) should go here.
+This is where you'd put functions like `get_user_by_id()`, `create_user()`, or `update_movie()`.
+By placing all your database access logic here, you keep it separate from routing and can easily reuse this logic in different parts of your application.

+`routes.py`: This file is used to define API routes.
+The routes should handle HTTP requests (e.g., GET, POST, PUT, DELETE), parse input, and return responses.
+They should not contain direct database access code.
+Instead, they should call functions in `services.py` to perform the necessary actions.
+This keeps the routes lightweight and focused on dealing with request/response operations.